menandmice/micetro_docs/guides/user-manual/rest_api.rst

 .. meta::
-   :description: The introduction to REST API for Micetro
+   :description: The introduction to REST API for Micetro by Men&Mice
-   :keywords: Rest, API, Micetro
+   :keywords: Rest API, Micetro

 .. _rest-api: